-Purpose and link to strategy Operation Maximum opportunity Performance metrics Performance Share Plan 'PSP' To incentivise and reward long-term outperformance, and help retain Executive Directors over the longer-term.
+Purpose and link to strategy Operation Performance Share Plan 'PSP' To incentivise and reward long- term outperformance, and help retain Executive Directors over the longer-term.
 Executive Directors are eligible to receive awards of shares under the PSP, which may be made as awards of shares or nil-cost options, at the discretion of the Committee.
 In assessing the outcome of the performance conditions, the Committee must satisfy itself that the figures are a genuine reflection of underlying financial performance, and may exercise downward discretion when determining the proportion of an award that will vest.
 Dividend equivalents may be paid.
 The Committee has the discretion in certain circumstances to grant and/or settle an award in cash.
 In practice this will only be used in exceptional circumstances for Executive Directors.
 PSP awards are subject to malus and clawback as described in the notes to this table.
-The maximum grants which may be made to participants as awards or nil-cost options are 300 per cent of salary.
-25 per cent of an award vests for threshold performance, with full vesting taking place for equaling or exceeding maximum performance conditions and straight-line vesting between threshold and maximum.
-PSP awards usually vest on the third anniversary of the date of grant, and are subject to a two-year post-vesting holding period.
-The vesting of awards is usually subject to continued employment and the Company's performance over a three-year performance period.
-It is intended that the performance measures that will apply to the 2023 awards will be split equally between relative Total Return and relative Total Shareholder Return metrics vs. FTSE 350 REITs.
-The performance measures, weightings and targets which apply to the PSP are reviewed by the Committee annually and, subject to consultation with shareholders, the Committee has discretion to make changes to the measures, the weightings and/or the comparator group for future awards to ensure that they remain relevant to the Company strategy and are suitably stretching.
 All employee share schemes The Company does not currently operate any all employee share schemes.
 However, if such a scheme were introduced the Executive Directors would be able to participate on the same terms as other employees.
-In line with HMRC-approved limits.